giorgiazaccaria/giorgiazaccaria.github.io/index.md

 ## News
 **August 2025**
-- **New Preprint!** -  Our work titled _Robust fuzzy clustering with cellwise outliers_ with Lorenzo Benzakour, Luis A. García-Escudero, Francesca Greselin, and Agustín Mayo-Íscar is now available on ArXiV.
+- **New Preprint!** -  Our work titled _Robust fuzzy clustering with cellwise outliers_ with Lorenzo Benzakour, Luis A. García-Escudero, Francesca Greselin, and Agustín Mayo-Íscar is now available on arXiv.
 Read it <a href="https://www.arxiv.org/abs/2508.03310" target="blank">here</a>.

 **June 2025**
 - **New Release!** -  The new version of our R package _PUGMM_ is now available on CRAN at <a href="https://cran.r-project.org/web/packages/PUGMM/index.html" target="blank">https://cran.r-project.org/web/packages/PUGMM</a>.